Last Update: November 11, 2021

 Cuba is currently in the midst of one of their greatest challenges, the unification of their dual currency system.
 The money situation in Cuba has been complicated for travelers for many years, navigating the two currencies and the 10% tax that was previously charged to exchange USD.
-On January 1, 2021 they are eliminating the tourist currency, the Cuban Convertible Peso (CUC).
+On January 1, 2021 they eliminated the tourist currency, the Cuban Convertible Peso (CUC).

-The Peso Cubano - CUP (or MN - moneda nacional) - will be the only official currency after January 1, 2021, although you can spend or exchange CUC for 180 days afterward.
+The Peso Cubano - CUP (or MN - moneda nacional) - is the only official currency, it is valued at 25CUP = US$1

 Foreign Currency Accepted in Cuba

 Here is the complete list of foreign currencies currently accepted for exchange in Cuba.

 - These currencies may be exchanged to CUP at most banks throughout the country